chandanSahoo-cs/myBrain-scripts/README.md

-# REALM: Obsidian Vault + LLM Query System
+# REALM: Personal Notes + LLM Query System

 REALM is a personal knowledge management system that connects your Obsidian vault to a local vector store and lets you query your notes using a Large Language Model (LLM).
 It supports automatic syncing, embedding with Chroma DB, and querying with Gemini via LangChain.